-- More ring fencing of grant funding, constraining how local authorities allocate their resources to deliver local priorities. - General economic uncertainty, where economic growth is not in line with forecasts due to worldwide market conditions including the impact of the war in Ukraine, the ongoing impact of leaving the EU and the pandemic, and how these impact on public spending levels, especially as the overall Scottish funding envelope is now highly contingent on economic performance. - The council's ability to meet its statutory homeless duty and maintain spend on housing need within budget.
+- More ring fencing of grant funding, constraining how local authorities allocate their resources to deliver local priorities. - General economic uncertainty, where economic growth is not in line with forecasts due to worldwide market conditions including the impact of the war in Ukraine, the ongoing impact of leaving the EU and the pandemic, and how these impact on public spending levels, especially as the overall Scottish funding envelope is now highly contingent on economic performance.

+- The council's ability to meet its statutory homeless duty and maintain spend on housing need within budget.
 One of the council's mitigating measures relates to the new build housing programme and it is anticipated that there will be a significant number of secondary lets which will be allocated to homeless applicants. - Increases to pay award, employers' National Insurance and pension contributions above the rates assumed in the council's financial plan.
-At this stage there is no agreed pay settlement for 2022/23, and there is a risk associated with the pay costs for the period of the next five year financial plan. - Increase in costs in demand led services is greater than financial planning assumptions.
-Continued and accelerated increases, greater than forecasts, will create additional pressures. - High and persistent inflation that is in excess of budget assumptions and funding made available by the Scottish Government assumed.

-- Actual pupil numbers exceeding forecasts, requiring more teachers to be employed. - House building assumptions used for financial planning are not realised resulting in changes to council tax and school demographic assumptions. - Policy changes by the UK or Scottish governments which restrict the council's flexibility to decide how to deliver services locally. - Full delivery of approved budget reduction measures, although good progress has been made to date in implementing savings. - The impact on the council of the establishment of the new National Care Service and resulting implication for council funding and expenditure.
+At this stage there is no agreed pay settlement for 2022/23, but it is clear that pay costs will be in excess of 2022/23 budget assumptions.
+There is also a risk associated with the pay costs for the period of the next five year financial plan. - Increase in costs in demand led services is greater than financial planning assumptions.
+Continued and accelerated increases, greater than forecasts, will create additional pressures. - High and persistent inflation that is in excess of budget assumptions and funding made available by the Scottish Government.
+The council's inflationary assumptions for future years are closely monitored and updated as necessary taking account of various sources of information including specific inflationary indices for utilities, fuel and food. - Actual pupil numbers exceeding forecasts, requiring more teachers to be employed. - House building assumptions used for financial planning are not realised resulting in changes to council tax and school demographic assumptions. - Policy changes by the UK or Scottish governments which restrict the council's flexibility to decide how to deliver services locally. - Full delivery of approved budget reduction measures, although good progress has been made to date in implementing savings. - The impact on the council of the establishment of the new National Care Service and resulting implication for council funding and expenditure.